pds-data-dictionaries/ldd-spectral/README.md

 ## Source

 The source file for each IM build is provided in the corresponding [src/](src) directories for each Spectral Dictionary version.
-The source file, also known as the "Ingest_LDD" file for the document structure used, for the Spectral Dictionary is heavily annotated so it can be used as a set of working examples for other dictionary writers.
+The source file for the Spectral Dictionary, also known as the "Ingest_LDD" file for the root document structure used, is heavily annotated so it can be used as a set of working examples for other dictionary writers.